 What is and is not Covered?

 Before you buy travel insurance, review the insurance policies you have now.
-If you have life, health or homeowners insurance, you may not need to buy certain types of travel insurance.
-Many traditional property and casualty insurance policies may cover you for the cost of lost baggage, but may cover only part of the loss and not the true cost of obtaining new materials while traveling.
+If you have life, health or homeowner’s insurance, you may not need to buy certain types of travel insurance.
+Many homeowner’s insurance policies may cover you for the cost of lost baggage, but may cover only part of the loss and not the true cost of obtaining new materials while traveling.
 Most health insurance policies cover you for the cost of medical treatment, but some do not pay for the cost of medical care provided abroad.

 What Should I Do if I Have A Problem on my Trip?